-This Deed is conditional upon the grant of the Planning Permission.
+This Deed shall come into force on completion of the Deed but the obligations are conditional upon the grant of the Planning Permission.

 5 THE OWNER'S COVENANTS

 The Owner covenants with the Council as set out in Schedule 1.